 The methods of behavior analysis have been used and studied for decades.
 They have helped many kinds of learners gain different skills – from healthier lifestyles to learning a new language.
 Therapists have used ABA to help children with autism and related developmental disorders since the 1960s.

 What types of things can ABA therapy help with?

 ABA can have a dramatic impact on many areas in your child’s life!
-Currently, our clients are working on things like: reducing aggression, improving communication and language, playing with kids their own age, coping with outbursts, focusing on schoolwork and even getting dressed, bathing and teeth brushing.
+Currently, our clients range in age from 2 to 23.
+We’re working on things like: reducing aggression, improving communication and language, practicing social skills and playing with kids their own age, coping with outbursts, focusing on schoolwork and even getting dressed, bathing and teeth brushing.
 Before starting therapy, we meet with you and your child to set specific goals and celebrate every step of the way as your child meets them!